+Previous research on the evolution of platform-based ecosystems has investigated module interdependencies and their effect on platform evolution, which showed that novel functionality relies on the introduction of new dependencies (Hukal 2017), and that the ecosystem coevolves with its modules (Um and Yoo 2016).
+These findings are closely related to studies that show how OSS is constructed and evolves through layering, whereby future development activities can build up on the current layer (Howison and Crowston 2014).
+However, current studies investigating the evolution and success of platform-based ecosystems mainly focus on the technical side of the ecosystem, even though the technology alone does not lead to innovation in such complex networks, which depend on diverse groups of actors with access to this technology and using it in innovative ways (Boland et al. 2007).
+In the context of OSS, for example, voluntary software developers form project teams that emerge based on the developers’ social networks (Hahn et al. 2008).
+The success of POSSE therefore is not only related to its technology, but also to “the project production process and the broader social environment in which developers work” (Singh et al. 2011, p.
+814).

-While some studies have shown that the technical architecture can influence participation in projects (e.g., Baldwin and Clark 2006; MacCormack et al. 2006), the direction and consequence of changes of social or technical networks in POSSE have yet to be uncovered.
-This understanding of the relationship between the technical and social layers, and how they influence each other’s structure, could explain the growth of those ecosystems and prove critical success factors of POSSE.
+Despite the importance of both social and technical interactions, the direction and consequence of changes (e.g., symbiosis and coevolution of modules, or knowledge exchange amongst developers) of social networks (i.e., social interactions of contributors) or technical networks (i.e., technical interdependencies of modules) in POSSE have yet to be uncovered.
+An enhanced understanding of the relationship between the technical and social networks, and how they influence each other’s structure, could explain the dynamics of ecosystem evolution and growth.
+This goes along with recent calls for rethinking the nature of socio-technical systems in information systems research, especially due to “novel arrangements emerging in the digital age” (Winter et al. 2014, p.
+264), including phenomena such as digital platforms and OSS.
+For example, the aspect of complex forms of socio-technical encapsulation and overlapping systems or platforms is seen as a central aspect of contemporary socio-technical systems (Winter et al. 2014).
 Accordingly, we ask:

-“How do social networks and technical dependencies interact in platform-based open source software ecosystems?”
+“How do socio-technical dynamics in platform-based open source software ecosystems influence the ecosystems’ growth and evolution?”

-To answer our research question, we propose to conduct a study of three of the most popular frontend development frameworks (i.e., Angular, React, and Vue) and their respective digital ecosystems.
-In doing so, we aim to analyze both the technical and social networks of those ecosystems with digital trace data (Berente et al. 2019) gathered from the projects’ GitHub and npm repositories.
+To answer our research question, we propose to conduct a study of three of the most popular front-end development frameworks (i.e., Angular, React, and Vue) and their respective POSSEs.
+In doing so, we respond to calls for data-driven approaches to investigate ecosystem dynamics (de Reuver et al. 2018).
+We aim to analyze both the technical and social networks of those ecosystems with digital trace data (Berente et al. 2019) gathered from the projects’ GitHub and npm repositories.
 For our analysis, we will primarily use network analysis techniques (i.e., cluster, temporal, and network motif analyses).
-In doing so, the aim of our study is to uncover the underlying patterns and structures covering the social and technical perspective of POSSE.
+This will help to uncover the underlying socio-technical dynamics leading to the evolution and growth of the digital ecosystems.

-These findings contribute to theory and practices by, first, proposing a socio-technical approach for analyzing POSSE, combining both the technical and social layer.
-Second, we advance our understanding of the growth and success of POSSE and identify important predictors.
+These findings will contribute to theory and practice in two important ways.
+First, we propose and develop a socio-technical approach for analyzing evolutionary dynamics in POSSE.
+Second, we will advance our understanding of the growth and success of POSSE and identify important predictors.
+Having insight into how social and technical networks (i.e., collaborators and dependencies) are interconnected, reveals interdependencies and enables conclusions on who drives which aspects in the development and ultimately the evolution of POSSE.
 Combined, this research therefore benefits both research and practice related to POSSE and digital platform ecosystems in general.